mh-tang/Passage-Injection/README.md

 ### Prepare Data
 You can directly use our processed data files in the `datasets/` folder, which contain the top-10 retrieved passages for each question.

-If you want to retrieve passages by yourself, please follow the steps below.
+If you want to retrieve passages by yourself, please follow the steps below (adapted from [PRAG](https://github.com/oneal2000/PRAG)).

 #### Download Datasets
 <details>